Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 When Perry made his announcement, I thought the same cat calls, the same type of reaction, but it's the opposite.

-Simply based on the kind of treatment Perry got last time out.
+And it's it's not at all what I expected, simply based on the kind of treatment Perry got last time out.

-Mr. Perry must also overcome a dubious Austin grand jury indictment, charging him with two felonies.
+Mr. Perry must also overcome a dubious Austin grand jury indictment charging him with two felonies.

-This was a constitutional exercise of executive power.
+Unlike many of Obama's actions, this was a constitutional exercise of executive power.

 In any case, the indictment should not distract Mr. Perry's Texas record of political and economic success.